davelpat/datasciencecoursera/RepData_PeerAssessment2/RR_PA2_report.md

                    "Winter Weather") %>%
   replace_event("other|marine accident|drowning", "Other") %>%
   mutate(EVTYPE = as.factor(str_to_title(EVTYPE)))

+other_events <- storm_data$EVTYPE[storm_data$EVTYPE == "Other"]
 ```

 ## Results

 Having mapped the storm event data into standard type names, we can see the frequency of
 each of the types of events.
-Note that there are 49 event types in our data.
-The extra
+Note that there are 49
+event types in our data.
+The extra "Other" category is the catchall for those
-"Other" catagory is the catchall for those 36 events that were reported, but did not seem to
+36 events that were reported, but did not seem to
 fall into one of the standard types.
 "Other" includes these event types: "Other", "Marine Accident", and "Drowning".
 Thunderstorm Wind is the most common event by an order of magnitude.